|

 Ray was an all-around high school athlete at Beaver

-Falls, starring in football, basketball, and track, and
+Falls, starring in basketball, football, and track, and

 winning the Beaver Falls Athletic Prize his senior year.